seanbreckenridge/url_cache/docs/url_cache/sites/abstract.md

     `extract_info(self, url: str, summary: url_cache.model.Summary) ‑> url_cache.model.Summary`
     :   Run requests, extract information from the cached response etc...

+    `file_parsers(self) ‑> List[url_cache.summary_cache.FileParser]`
+    :   Lets Sites specify custom file parsers dynamically in each Site Each Site's file_parsers are added to the URLCache when its instantiated

     `matches_site(self, url: str) ‑> bool`
     :   Return a boolean describing whether or not some URL matches this site extractor